 3.18 Access to the site is constrained by the railway line to the west and neighbouring residential property to the south and north.
-The disused pedestrian access from Weirdale Avenue to the north of the site presents an opportunity to increase connectivity and permeability with the surrounding area.
+The disused access point from Ashbourne Avenue to the north of the site presents an opportunity to increase connectivity and permeability with the surrounding area for pedestrians and cyclists, as well as for emergency vehicles.